peterhinch/micropython-touch/README.md

  are re-drawn.
 Explicit calls to this should never be needed.

-See `demos/plot.py` for an example of multi-screen design, or `screen_change.py` for a minimal example demostrating the coding technique.
+See `demos/plot.py` for an example of multi-screen design, or `screen_change.py` for a minimal example demonstrating the coding technique.

 ###### [Contents](./README.md#0-contents)